NUCIA/vpnadduser/README.md

 # VPN Add User Script

-A quick script for adding users to a specific gateway
+A quick script for adding users to a specific VPN gateway

 ## Introduction